 - Where you have given us your express consent or otherwise clearly indicated to us that you are happy for us to share your story.

 - Legal basis for using your information

 In some cases, we will only use your personal information where we have your consent or because we need to use it in order to fulfil a contract with you.

 However, there are other lawful reasons that allow us to process your personal information and one of those is called ‘legitimate interests’.

 Whenever we process your Personal Information under the ‘legitimate interest’ lawful basis we make sure that we take into account your rights and interests and will not process your personal information if we feel that there is an imbalance.

 Some examples of where we have a legitimate interest to process your Personal Information are where we use your personal information for data analytics, conducting research, improving our services, for our legal purposes (for example, dealing with complaints and claims), or for complying with guidance from the Charity Commission.

-The personal information we collect about you will mainly be used by our staff (and volunteers) at WISH so that they can support you.
+The personal information we collect about you will mainly be used by our staff (and volunteers) at the wïsh centre so that they can support you.

 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.
 Nor do we sell any information about your web browsing activity.